)>

 const alerts = [...alertList].map(element => new coreui.Alert(element))

-For the sole purpose of dismissing an alert, it isn’t necessary to initialize the component manually via the JS API.
-By making use of data-coreui-dismiss="alert", the component will be initialized automatically and properly dismissed.
+To solely dismiss the Bootstrap alert, you do not need to manually initialize the component via the JS API.
+By using data-coreui-dismiss="alert", the component will initialize automatically and dismiss properly.

 See the triggers section for more details.